CamoCatX/camocatx.github.io/blog/_posts/2021-10-15-my-discord-server-is-up-and-running.md

 2) Wick prevents suspicious and malicious behaviors from mods and all other users and other bots and has anti-nuking, anti-raid… and many other security features that can be set up in its web dashboard.

 3) Dyno prevents user spam and bad words and…, it warns/mutes/kicks/bans bad users.
 It has web panel.
+Edit 12/25/2022:
+I've also created a form with Dyno, it consists of some questions that new joined users are required to answer.
+The answers are posted to a hidden management channel in the server for being reviewed by admins.

 4) Arcane is used for leveling users.
 It has web panel.